-The Châteauneuf du Pape village itself is small, with around 3000 residents.
+Châteauneuf du Pape village itself is small, with around 3000 residents.
 It is centred around a pretty crossroads with restaurants, huge trees, a fountain and of course wine shops.
 Here you can find the tourist office, with lots of info on the area.

-Getting To Châteauneuf du Pape
+Things to Do in Châteauneuf du Pape

-Accommodation In Châteauneuf du Pape
+Accommodation in Châteauneuf du Pape

-Although it’s a small village, Châteauneuf-du-Pape has some great accommodation options, ranging from quaint B&B’s to 4-star chateau hotels.
+Although it’s a small village, Châteauneuf-du-Pape has some great accommodation options, ranging from quaint B&Bs to 4-star chateau hotels.
 We stayed at the Wine B&B in the centre of the village, run by Danièle Raulet-Reynaud, a lovely little place with 4 rooms.
 It’s easy to miss from the main road, but once inside, there is a large house with a beautiful big garden where we ate breakfast.

 It’s a great B&B, but one of the main reasons to stay here is the host – Danièle was France’s first female Sommelier.
 She’s had an impressive career that includes: running Michelin star restaurants, travelling the world to give lectures about wine and producing her own in Châteauneuf-du-Pape.